-If you’ve just cleaned up after a mouse infestation but can’t manage to get rid of the strong, musty rotting smell that’s lingering around, chances are you have a dead mouse somewhere in your home.
+You’ve just cleaned up after a mouse infestation, but you can’t seem to get rid of that strong, musty, rotting smell that insists on lingering around.
+Chances are that you have a dead mouse somewhere in your home.

 What does a dead mouse smell like?
-As mice decompose, they give off a mix of sulfur dioxide and methane along with some other gases that combine to make this bad smell.
-Luckily, there are some ways to get rid of it or at least make it a little more bearable.
+As mice decompose, they give off a mix of sulfur dioxide and methane (along with some other gases) that combine to create this bad smell.
+Luckily, there are some ways to get rid of that smell – or at least to make it a little more bearable.

-Getting rid of dead mouse smell isn’t impossible but it can be difficult.
-Here’s the best way to get it done effectively.
+Getting rid of that dead mouse smell isn’t impossible, but it can be difficult.
+Here’s the best way to do so effectively.

-Wondering how to find a dead mouse?
-The first thing you need to do is locate the source of the smell.
-It isn’t always easy.
+This isn’t always easy.
 Start by using your nose to narrow down where the smell is strongest.
-Look for dried up mouse droppings, urine, or any unusual stains or spots as clues to point you in the right direction.
+Look for dried mouse droppings, urine, and any unusual stains or spots.
+These are clues that can point you in the right direction.

 Decaying mice attract insects, especially flies.
-If you suddenly notice flies congregating in one area, it’s likely there’s a dead mouse nearby.
+If you suddenly notice flies congregating in one area, there’s probably a dead mouse nearby.

 If you’re lucky, you’ll quickly locate the body.
-Use gloves and other protective equipment to remove it and double up on sealed plastic bags for disposal.
-After you’ve disposed of it, be very careful to thoroughly wash your hands.
+Use gloves and additional protective equipment to remove it.
+Double up on sealed plastic bags for disposal.
+After you’ve disposed of the dead mouse, be very careful and wash your hands thoroughly.

-Put on clean gloves then prepare a mix of 1 part bleach, 9 parts water.
-Spray the solution all over the area where you found the mouse making sure to cover any droppings, urine, stains, or spots that you see.
+Put on clean gloves.
+Then, prepare a mixture with 1 part bleach for every 9 parts of water.
+Spray the solution all over the area where you found the mouse, making sure to treat any droppings, urine, stains, or spots that you see as well.

 Allow the solution to soak for about 5 minutes then use paper towels to wipe up the area.
-Be careful when disposing of the materials.
-Double bag them in plastic bags and seal tightly before disposing of them.
-Then, thoroughly wash your hands.
+Be careful when disposing of these materials.
+Double bag them in plastic bags and seal them tightly before disposal.
+Then wash your hands thoroughly.

 What if I Can’t Find the Dead Mouse?

 Unfortunately, there’s a good chance you won’t be able to find the dead body.
-Mice like to spend most of their time hiding in walls and crawl spaces so, although you’ll be able to smell it, you probably won’t be able to find the source.
+Mice like to spend most of their time hiding in walls and crawl spaces.
+This means that even though you’ll be able to smell one, you probably won’t be able to find it.

 What Are Some Effective Dead Mouse Odor Eliminators?

-If you can’t find the source of the smell or if it seems to be hanging around for a while after disinfecting, there are some things you can try.
-Some of them are pretty simple while others take a little more time.
+If you can’t find the source of the smell or if it seems to be hanging around after disinfecting, there are some things you can try.
+Some are pretty simple while others take a little more time.

-There are some simple things you probably already have at home that can help eliminate dead mouse smell.
+There are some simple items you probably already have at home that can help eliminate that dead mouse smell.

-- Cross-ventilate.
-Open all the windows in the room to let in as much fresh air as possible.
-Then, use box fans to cross-ventilate.
-If set up effectively, one should bring in fresh air while the other blows out stale air.
+- Cross ventilate: Open all the windows in the room to let in as much fresh air as possible.
+Then, use fans to cross ventilate.
+If you set them up effectively, one should bring in fresh air while the other blows out the stale air.

-- Vinegar and water.
-Mix a solution of half vinegar, half water and spray it in the affected area.
-Not only does vinegar deodorize, but it also disinfects which can help eliminate odors faster.
+- Use vinegar and water: Mix a solution with equal parts vinegar and water, then spray it in the affected area.
+Not only does vinegar deodorize, but it also disinfects, which can help eliminate odors more quickly.

-- Get rid of lingering odors.
-If you haven’t been able to locate the dead mouse, you could have a long wait in your hands until the smell goes away permanently on its own.
+- Get rid of lingering odors: If you haven’t been able to locate the dead mouse, you could have a long wait until the smell goes away on its own.
 One way to help lessen the smell is to place bowls of vinegar or baking soda as close to the source of the odor as possible.

 What Products Can I Buy